If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 If you too are considering purchasing from this design website, here’s my Embroidery Super Deal review.
-I’m not an affiliate for them, and they have no idea who I even am.
-Thus, you can rest assured this is my actual experience.
+I’m not an affiliate for them, so you can rest assured this is my actual experience.

-Now, as a sneak peek, I think this deal is an incredible value, but there are several things I wish the site would change that I’ll share in detail at the end.
+Now, as a sneak peek, I think this deal is an incredible value, but there are several things I wish the site would change that I’ll share at the end.

 Is Embroidery Super Deal legit?

-Your second option is purchasing individual design packs.
-As each pack averages around $3, you’ll come out ahead with the whole site deal if you plan to download more than 6 design packs.
+Either that or you could purchase individual design packs.
+As each pack averages around $3, you came out way ahead with the whole site deal if you planned to download more than 6 design packs.

-When you go to purchase, you will have to give all your personal information and payment details.
+When you go to purchase from Embroidery Super Deal, you have to give all your personal information and payment details.

 You can pay with a credit card, Amazon Pay, or Paypal.
 I used my Discover and didn’t have to pay tax here in Texas.